codemeasandwich/hyper-element/README.md

 ## why hyper-element

-* hyper-element is fast & small at 6k
+* hyper-element is fast & small at under 8k
     * With only 1 dependency: [hyperHTML]
 * With a completely stateless approach, setting and reseting the view is trivial
 * Simple yet powerful [Api](#api)